-- Be a U.S. citizen or an eligible non-citizen. - Complete a FAFSA each academic year and provide all requested documents to the office of financial aid. - Be registered with Selective Service if the student is male and was born on or after January 1, 1960. - Not owe a refund to any federal student grant program, nor be in default on any federal student loan. - Maintain Satisfactory Academic Progress (SAP) under Policy 3804 Satisfactory Academic Progress for Financial Aid Eligibility. - Other rules may apply.
+- Be a U.S. citizen or an eligible non-citizen. - Complete a FAFSA each academic year and provide all requested documents to the office of financial aid. - Be registered with Selective Service if the student is male and was born on or after January 1, 1960. - Not owe a refund to any federal student grant program, nor be in default on any federal student loan. - Maintain Satisfactory Academic Progress (SAP) under Policy 3804 Satisfactory Academic Progress for Financial Aid Eligibility. - Comply with any other applicable rules.